Annealing Self-Distillation Rectification Improves Adversarial Training: Experiments

-To disclose the impact of temperature $\tau$ and interpolation factor $\lambda$ on the proposed \OURS, we conduct ablation studies to exhibit grid search outcomes of SA and RA on CIFAR-10 with ResNet-18 in Figure~\ref{fig:ablation_grid_search}.
-Throughout the experiments, $\tau$ and $\lambda$ are held constant unless explicitly specified as ``Annealing.''
-By not employing annealing, we can scrutinize the effects of varying parameter values.
+To disclose the impact of temperature $\tau$ and interpolation factor $\lambda$ on the proposed \OURS, we conduct ablation studies to exhibit grid search outcomes of SA and RA in Figure~\ref{fig:ablation_grid_search}.
+Throughout experiments, $\tau$ and $\lambda$ are held constant unless explicitly specified as ``Annealing.'' to scrutinize the effects of varying parameter values.
 Furthermore, we include Label Smoothing (LS) in this study, which can be viewed as a special case where $\tau$ approaches infinity, to evaluate how data-driven smoothness improves performance.
+Our analysis reveals that in terms of clean accuracy, choosing a smaller $\lambda$ and suitable temperature $\tau=3$ can achieve the best performance.
+As for the robustness, using moderately large $\lambda$ with appropriate $\tau$ can ensure that the training labels inherent enough inter-class relationship.
+Therefore, selecting a proper value of parameters is vital to maintaining clean accuracy while enhancing robustness.
+Our experiment also reveals that annealing in both temperature and interpolation factors is beneficial to improve robustness, which shows the efficacy of gradually increasing reliance on the EMA model.